rmsk2/rustpwman/README.md

 a look at the section [A note about using the clipboard](#a-note-about-using-the-clipboard).

 Tip: You can pipe the output of `rustpwman` to a program that places the data it reads via stdin in the clipboard.
 This works even under Windows which offers the `clip` command for this purpose.
-Under Linux `xsel` can be used and MacOS provieds the `pbcopy` command.
+Under Linux `xsel` can be used and MacOS provides the `pbcopy` command.
 When you use `clip` under Windows you have to be aware that non ASCII characters may not be displayed correctly when pasting the data copied by `clip`.

 ### Quit